MatthijsKamstra/haxejs/haxejs/copy_paste.md

 ## Date

-most copy paste stuff is easy fixed, so is this one.
+Most copy paste stuff is easy fixed, so is this one.
-But this is a different language decision
+But the solution has something to do with a different language decision.

 In Haxe you will create a [date](http://api.haxe.org/Date.html) with `new Date(year, month, day, hour, min, sec)` In JS it will return the current date